Grand piano in Empire style

 Gregor Deiß (probably around 1764 - 1849) was born in Hagenau in Alsace and initially learned the trade of a carpenter.

 After a ten-year period as a journeyman, he arrived in Munich in 1796 and found a position with the organ builder Andreas Grünerdt.
 Here, he familiarized himself with instrument making and assisted his employer's widow, Monika Grünerdt, after the latter's death in 1798.
 After nearly a year of disputes with the carpenter's guild and the municipal authorities, they were finally able to marry in 1799.
-With this marriage, Gregor Deiß acquired Munich citizenship and the right to work as an organ and piano builder under the Grünerdt name.
+By this marriage, Gregor Deiß acquired Munich citizenship and the right to work as an organ and piano builder under the Grünerdt name.

 Contemporaries of Gregor Deiß praised his instruments for their "durability of construction, care and elegance in form and execution, strength, uniformity and softness of tone, arrangement and precision of the various modifications, and above all, ease of use."